vseryakov/alpinejs-app/README.md

 There are predefined system events:

+ - `path:restore` - is sent by the window `popstate` event
+ - `path:save` - is sent by `render` for main components
- - `component:create` - is sent when a new component is rendered, { type, name, element, params }
+ - `component:create` - is sent when a new component is created, { type, name, element, params }
  - `component:delete` - is sent when a component is deleted, { type, name, element, params }
  - `component:event` - a generic event defined in `app.event` is received by every live component and is handled by `onEvent(...)` method if exist.
    Then convert the first string argument into camel format like `onFirstArg(...)` and call this method if exists